The Twin Paradox

 t, x = X[:]

-# X.<t,x> = M.chart() # the black formatter hangs on this syntax
+# X.<t,x> = M.chart() # the black formatter does not like this syntax

 Next is the metric.